mad3001/Multiply/readme.md

 ## :small_blue_diamond:Acknowledgedments

- The invaluable help of Habi (habisoft) for his [great ZX Emulator es.pectrum](http://www.habisoft.com/espectrum/)
+ Our sincere gratitude to Habi (Habisoft) for his invaluable support and his great emulator [es.pectrum](http://www.habisoft.com/espectrum/)

- The spectacular graphics from Pagantipaco and his amazing Menu design.
+ Many thanks To Pagantipaco for the graphics and his amazing Menu design.
 [Link to Retroworks page](http://www.retroworks.es/index.php)

-Thanks to Antonio Villena for his slight modification to the original 48KB Spectrum rom allowing a tape auto load on boot
+ Thanks to Antonio Villena for his modification to the original 48KB Spectrum rom allowing a tape auto load on boot